MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 4 Configure an ExpressRoute Gateway.md

 ---
 # M03-Unit 4 Configure an ExpressRoute Gateway

-## Deploy ExpressRoute gateways
+## Exercise scenario

 To connect your Azure virtual network and your on-premises network via ExpressRoute, you must create a virtual network gateway first.
 A virtual network gateway serves two purposes: to exchange IP routes between the networks and to route network traffic.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Configure%20an%20ExpressRoute%20gateway)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-#### Estimated time: 60 minutes (includes ~45 minutes deployment waiting time)
+### Estimated time: 60 minutes (includes ~45 minutes deployment waiting time)

 **Gateway types**